-Google Ads: the importance of conversion
+Google Ads: the importance of Conversion

 Combined with securing a sufficient volume of clicks, you need to secure conversions.
-Conversions, in the case of a retailer, are the clicks on your ad which lead to the desired outcome, and in most cases this means sales.
+Conversions, in the case of a retailer, are the clicks on your ad which lead to the desired outcome, and in most cases, this means sales.

-A Google Ads must: include high-value keywords
+A Google Ad must: include high-value keywords

 A natural inclination when planning your initial budget is to avoid expensive keywords because they’ll burn your budget in no time.
-However, they’re expensive for a reason: if a keyword costs £5 per click, it’s because their bid value has been pushed up at auction.
+However, they’re expensive for a reason: if a keyword costs £5 per click, it’s because its bid value has been pushed up at auction.

 Google Adwords can give you accurate conversion rate data throughout your learning phase.
-If you already have an estimation of your conversion rate before you begin Google Ads, you can enter this into the Keyword Planner’s Forecast and Google will provide an estimation of expected sales relative to clicks.
+If you already have an estimation of your conversion rate before you begin Google Ads, you can enter this into the Keyword Planner’s Forecast, and Google will provide an estimation of expected sales relative to clicks.

-What makes a high conversion keyword?
+What makes a high-conversion keyword?

 Many people may click on the expensive mountain bike to browse or research it, but fewer would be as likely to purchase it.
 A less expensive but equally specific item, like a branded kitchen utensil, is less of a purchase risk and more likely to be purchased quickly and without extra stages of research, so conversion rates could be higher.